bhoopesh369/Bio-Link/README.md

+#  Bio-Link Healthcare Blockchain Network (TRI-NIT Hackathon 2024)

-# Overview
+## Overview
 To run the solution, we will first need to clone our repository.
-Once the repository was cloned, we should have two folders in your directory and a readme file:
+Once the repository was cloned, we should have two folders with below names in your directory and a readme file:
 1)	**chaincode-healthcare:** It contains the chaincode project.
 2)	**fabric-network:** It contains the console application project, along with detailed instructions on how to setup the environment and the network.
 3)	**README:** It contains a step-by-step example to run the solution.